 By Stéphanie Smith

-It’s not too late to make some resolution for the new year.
+It’s not too late to make some resolutions for the new year.
 Below is a summary of three key resolutions Massachusetts employers should focus on in 2018:

 - Understand (and Comply With) the Pregnant Workers Fairness Act